 The symbol of the Black Heritage Reference Center of Queens County is a Kwele wooden dance mask, from the Congo Brazzaville.
 It was selected for its special meaning.
 The turned down horns are locked in place to symbolize peace.
 The heart represents love.

-Those who are interested in the Black Heritage Reference Center may also be interested in the online database--the African American Experience, which is located in the "Research Databases" section of the Queens Library website.
-This database includes full-text digital resources that explore the history and culture of African Americans.
+Those who are interested in the Black Heritage Reference Center may also be interested in these online databases located in the "Research Databases" section of the Queens Library website.